Learn how to configure Dynamic Root Disk (DRD) in HPUX. Understand how to clone root disk, view files in it, activate, and deactivate DRD disk.

 You can even install patches using command

 drd runcmd swinstall -s /tmp/patch123.depot.
 Even if patch which needs a reboot can be installed.
-Since you are installing it on cloned (non live) root disk, server won’t be rebooted.
-To make these changes live on your server, you need to boot server with this cloned disk.
+Since you are installing it on cloned (nonlive) root disk, the server won’t be rebooted.
+To make these changes live on your server, you need to boot the server with this cloned disk.

 4. How to activate DRD cloned disk

-To activate dynamic root disk, you need to run
+To activate the dynamic root disk, you need to run

 drd activate command.
 Actually, this command sets your cloned disk path as a primary boot path which you can do by